foundersandcoders/coursebook/src/course/handbook/project-team.md

 - Ensure design heuristics are followed
 - Lead on user testing
 - Lead on project documentation
-  > Note: the following additional responsibilities are listed under the UX Lead role, but are not UX related.
-If someone else on the team has additional capacity - feel free to delegate these.
+  > Note: The following are shared responsibilities that are not specific to the UX role.
+One person from the team should lead on ensuring project documentation gets done, but everyone should participate in writing it.
 - Ensure regular attention is given to thorough documentation
 - Consider all parts of the [project documentation](../project-documentation)
 - Provide support to the team in writing documentation